-- 5. Adjust the line so that it goes from the base of the disk straight up to the top of the mesh using the 3D widget manipulators, the p key shortcut, or the object inspector parameters. - 6.
-Once you have your line satisfactorily located, click the button.
+- 5. Adjust the line so that it goes from the base of the disk straight up to the top of the mesh using the 3D widget manipulators, the p key shortcut, or the properties panel parameters. - 6.
+Once you have your line satisfactorily located, click the Apply button.